FROG INTERNATIONAL RALLY TIPS

 Please note that most of our sites have 30-amp electric service.
 Even if you have a 50-amp unit, you might be on 30-amp service.

 (We hope to have mild weather, but who knows?
-On Wednesday last week we had a low of 58 and a high of 75.
-Saturday was in the high 80’s and sweltering.
-This week we have Rally weather – mid 70’s, puffy clouds, and a light breeze.)
+Temps have ranged from the 50s to highs in the 90s.
+We have had one year that was pretty rainy and muddy but we are praying for Rally weather – mid 70’s, puffy clouds, and a light breeze.)

 Here’s where we need your help.
 Please try to conserve power.
-We’ve not had any major power issues in the past, but this year we’re loading the system.
 Please try to get by on one air conditioner as much as possible.
 If you can run your water heater and refrigerator on propane, please do it.
 One person told me that he absolutely needed 50-amp power and a sewer because he’s a full-timer.
 For these six nights we’re all full-timers.
 Your cooperation will ensure that both you and your neighbors get through the week with no issues.

 Registration will be open Friday from 10:00 to 4:00, Saturday from 9:00 to 5:00, and Sunday from 10:00 to 4:00.
 After you’ve parked and gotten settled, please go to the registration building, which is also the dining hall, to register.
 Some of the fairgrounds maps show it as Building A, some as Building 6.
 Either way, it’s the largest enclosed building on the fairgrounds, and you’ll see it ahead and to the right from the main gate.